buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 Hill giants have skin that ranges from light tan to reddish brown, with brown or black hair, and eyes of the same color.
 They wear multiple layers of crudely tanned hides with the fur still attached.
 They rarely wash or repair their clothing, preferring to simply add new layers as the old ones wear out.
 Adults are about 3 meters tall and weigh roughly 550 kg.
 Hill giants can live up to 200 years, though they rarely reach this age.

 Hill giants prefer to fight from high ridges and outcroppings, where they can strike opponents with rocks and boulders, thus limiting their personal risk.
-They love to make overrun attacks against smaller creatures at the beginning of combat, and only after take up positions and begin to swing their massive clubs.
+They love to make overrun attacks against smaller creatures at the beginning of combat, and only afterward take up positions and begin to swing their massive clubs.

 Hill giants are by nature nomadic and prefer to travel from place to place to raid and pillage.
 Though they are most comfortable in temperate climates, they don' \*\*t mind traveling far from their preferred environment if raiding is abundant and prosperous.
 They are, overall, very selfish creatures, who rarely enter battles they are not sure they will win.
 Hill giants are known for pushing each other forward if they must confront formidable opponents and do not hesitate to sacrifice a companion to save their own skin.
 Wandering bands of hill giants are common in temperate hills, and their constant aggression makes them one of the most feared dangers in this environment.